 Angular was ranked the second most used technology after Node.js in the 2018 Stack Overflow survey.
 The reasons for such a high rank are clear: this frontend tool is equipped with robust components to help developers write readable, maintainable, and easy-to-use code.
 But despite all the strengths of Angular, you should understand that sometimes this tool can work against you and your service rather than help it.

 When choosing a technology stack for your project, it’s important to pick the right tools that will speed up development and cut your costs.
-In this article, we explain when Angular is a must for your project and when you need to avoid it.
+In this article, we give a brief angular introduction, explain Angular's pros and cons, and supply practical uses of Angular.js.

 Angular (also referred to as Angular 2+) is a web development platform built in TypeScript that provides developers with robust tools for creating the client side of web applications.

 In 2016, Google presented a new, fully rewritten version of this tool and put it simply -- Angular.
 New features included semantic versioning based on the MAJOR.MINOR.PATCH scheme, a command-line interface (CLI), and an entirely component-based architecture.
 The major drawback was that this version was completely different from the previous and wasn’t backward compatible.
 Developers had to rewrite all of their code if they wanted to use Angular instead of AngularJS in their projects.

 The next version, Angular 4, became available in March 2017.
 This version offered faster compilation, reduction of code size, and better bug fix alerts and was backward compatible with Angular 2.
 A few months later, the Angular team released the next version of Angular with Build Optimizer, an improved compiler, and a dependency management update.
 Angular 6, released in May 2018, introduced the Ivy Renderer, new CLI commands, and Angular Elements.
 The next version of Angular is expected in late fall 2018.
 The constant improvement of this platform is the main reason why it’s so beloved by frontend developers.